How Does a Water Softener Work?

 The Control Valve

 In a DROP Smart Water Softener, you can choose between metered and timed operation, among many other things.
+This allows a level of customization that can save both water and money, by enabling you to optimize the regeneration cycle based on your household’s specific water usage trends.

 How a Water Softener Works

 Understanding how a water softener works requires delving into the process of ion exchange.
 As hard water enters the mineral tank, it comes into contact with the negatively charged resin beads.
-These beads attract the positively charged calcium and magnesium ions present in hard water, removing them.
+These beads attract the positively charged calcium and magnesium ions present in hard water, thus becoming deposits, removing them.
 This process transforms the hard water into soft water, which is then routed into your home’s plumbing system.

 After regeneration, the control valve initiates a rinse cycle to remove any remaining brine from the mineral tank.
-Following the rinse, the water softener returns to its normal operation, ready to provide more soft water for your home.
+Following the rinse, the water softener returns to its problem-solving normal operation, ready to provide more soft water for your home.

 Salt plays a crucial role in the functioning of a water softener.
 In essence, it is the fuel that powers the softening process.
 The water softener uses salt to create the brine solution needed for the regeneration of the resin beads.